VivaRado/Advent/README.md

 	- These are small adjustments due to design quirks, and when we decide that a glyph doesn't fit into classes or the class is not satisfying the kerning requirements completely.
  - Ommited:
 	- Cross Language System Kerning (grek to latn and latn to grek).
-	- Greek "sigma1" on the Left Side for all grek.
+	- Greek "sigma1" on the Left Side for all Greek.

+Version >4.000 is pending Cyrillic Kerning.

 ---